 The most important thing to remember when compiling any cold season Europe packing list is that winter means very different things in various destinations.
 There may be surprisingly warm weather on a weekend in Rome, but at the same time temperatures could be below freezing in Denmark.

 So, with the weather contrasts in mind, the first thing you need to do is research your European destination.
-If you’re traveling throughout Europe, then you’ll need to plan winter travel outfits that allow for diversity.
+If you’re traveling throughout Europe, then you’ll need to plan winter travel outfits that allow for flexibility.

 Europe winter fashion